 It’s impossible not to fall in love with the unique crescent shape of Ao Manao beach, its white sands and shallow waters.
 Just out to sea, there are lime-rock island jutting out of the water (coincidentally, Ao Manao translates to Lime Beach in Thai) where you can spot some exciting marine life and explore small caves.
 The waters here are dark and deep-blue, with evergreen trees providing plenty of shade.
 Ao Manao may be a small beach, but it feels like a little world in itself.

-We’re incredibly excited to announce that we are launching Thailand soon.
+We’re incredibly excited to announce that we have launched our holiday villas Thailand.
 We couldn’t be more excited to provide a whirlwind holiday to this magical destination.
-We have villas in Phuket and villas in Koh Samui waiting for you.
-Watch this space to find out more and feel free to get in touch with our concierge team to get the ball rolling as soon as possible.
+Feel free to get in touch with our concierge team to get the ball rolling on your Thai holiday as soon as possible.
 We hope you’re as excited as we are.